Updated on October 8, 2025.

 Those with irregular menstrual periods are also less likely to know they are pregnant by seven weeks gestation because they cannot reliably determine when to expect their next period.
 A November 2021 study published in Proceedings of the National Academy of Sciences (PNAS), involving more than 267,000 people, found that 22 percent experienced irregular periods.
 Those more likely to be affected were younger people aged 18 to 24, as well as those with polycystic ovary syndrome (PCOS), type 2 diabetes, and certain hormone disorders.
 People who gave birth within the past year, Hispanic and non-Hispanic Black people were also more likely to experience irregular menstrual cycles.

-During the COVID pandemic, the FDA announced that health care providers could become certified to prescribe mifepristone by completing a Prescriber Agreement Form.
-Before the drug regimen could be prescribed, however, patients and their healthcare provider must review and sign a Patient Agreement Form, acknowledging that the risks of the treatment regimen have been explained and are understood.
+During the COVID pandemic, the FDA announced that healthcare providers could become certified to prescribe mifepristone by completing a Prescriber Agreement Form.
+Before the drug regimen can be prescribed, however, patients and their healthcare provider must review and sign a Patient Agreement Form, acknowledging that the risks of the treatment regimen have been explained and are understood.
 Similarly, pharmacies must also be certified to dispense the drugs by completing a Pharmacy Agreement Form.

 But is it effective—and safe?

 The abortion pill is not new.
-It was first approved by the FDA in 2000.
-The agency approved the generic version mifepristone in 2019.
+The medication Mifeprex (the brand name for mifepristone) was first approved by the FDA in 2000.
+Years later, in 2019, the agency approved the first generic version of mifepristone.
 In 2020, medical abortion was used in 54 percent of all abortions in the United States, according to the Guttmacher Institute, a nonprofit focused on sexual and reproductive health and rights.
+A second generic version of mifepristone was approved in 2025.

 Surgical abortions may be quicker, result in less bleeding, and more immediately ensure that all fetal tissue is removed from the uterus, reducing the risk for infection.
 But some people may prefer to avoid an invasive surgical procedure and anesthesia.
 Risks of surgery also include possible vaginal or cervical lacerations, as well as injury to the uterus, bowel, or bladder.
 Taking medications in private at home may also offer a greater sense of control and comfort.

 The Texas lawsuit that went to the Supreme Court alleged that the FDA’s initial approval of mifepristone did not adequately review its safety risks.
-This was despite multiple decisions and scientific reviews by regulators over the past 23 years.
+This was despite multiple decisions and scientific reviews by regulators over more than two decades.
 Since it was approved in 2000, mifepristone has been used by more than 5.6 million people, the FDA points out.

 Medical abortions are highly effective, working between 95 and 99 percent of the time.
-A meta-analysis of 87 clinical trials also shows that medical abortion is safe.
-The review, which included more than 45,000 people, found that serious complications requiring hospitalization occurred in less than 0.3 percent of patients.
+They are considered to be safer than either surgical abortion or childbirth.
+In fact, a meta-analysis of 87 clinical trials including more than 45,000 people found that serious complications requiring hospitalization occurred in less than 0.3 percent of patients.

 A 2019 analysis of FDA data conducted by the University of San Francisco Medical Center also found only 13 deaths possibly or probably related to medical abortion—a mortality rate of roughly 0.00035 percent.